softwareQinc/qpp/README.md

     cmake ..
     make

-The above commands create the relase-mode (default) executable `qpp`, without MATLAB support (default), inside the directory `./build`.
+The above commands create the relase version (default) executable `qpp`, without MATLAB support (default), inside the directory `./build`.
-To build a different configuration, e.g. debug-mode with MATLAB support, type from inside the `./build` directory
+To build a different configuration, e.g. debug version with MATLAB support, type from inside the `./build` directory

     rm -rf *